 How does it work?

-For most people this introduces a new balance in the intestine and returns to the system bacteria depleted by antibiotic treatment.
-This bacteria would in normal circumstances would combat the c diff anyway.
+For most people this introduces a new balance in the intestine and restores the bacteria depleted by antibiotic treatment.
+This bacteria would in normal circumstances combat the c diff anyway.
 It is by no means clear as yet exactly how the cure takes place in specific biological terms – but the general theory that recolonizing the colon with healthy bacteria will reverse the c difficile seems to be true.
 Some research indicates that the reintroduction of Bacteroidetes and Firmicutes elements are part of the cure.